-Custom Orthotics in Baltimore, MD
+Custom Orthotics in Baltimore and Pikesville, MD

 If you’re suffering from any ailments or pains that affect the lower part of your body, from shin splints to plantar fasciitis, you might benefit from custom orthotics.
 Custom orthotics are created for each patient to support their feet and to provide relief.
 At Fidel Integrated Medical Solutions, we carefully examine our patients’ feet and listen to their symptoms to develop the ideal orthotic solution for them.